hgaedke/iradio_angular/README.md

 You can have multiple files per album and multiple albums as well.
 * Copy video files (.mp4) of your choice to folder
         `c:\iradio_js\video`
-* Start the media server by going to the media_server subdirectory and running
+* Start the media server by going to the servers/media_server subdirectory and running
         `node app.js "c:/iradio_js/music" "c:/iradio_js/video"`
 where "c:/iradio_js/music" is used as global music directory and "c:/iradio_js/video" is used as global video directory in this example.
 * Open "http://localhost:8080" in your local browser.